Grow Your Own Safflower Seed

 Safflower Is Easy To Grow

-- Grows in a variety of soil conditions but loves high nitrogen and phosphorus content
+2.)
+The plant grows in a variety of soil conditions but loves high nitrogen and phosphorus content.

 Products on Amazon